Mike Reiss: Work with Al Jean on The Simpsons, The Critic and other projects

 Brooks wanted to have Sherman crossover on to The Simpsons, as a way to promote The Critic's move to Fox.
 Sherman appeared in the episode "A Star Is Burns", which Reiss and Jean returned to produce.
 The Simpsons' creator Matt Groening was not fond of the crossover and complained publicly that it was just a thirty-minute advertisement for The Critic.
 Brooks said, "for years, Al and Mike were two guys who worked their hearts out on this show, staying up until 4 in the morning to get it right.
 The point is, Matt's name has been on Mike's and Al's scripts and he has taken plenty of credit for a lot of their great work.
 In fact, he is the direct beneficiary of their work.
 The Critic is their shot and he should be giving them his support."
-Reiss stated that he was a "little upset" by Groening's actions and that "this taints everything at the last minute. [...]
+Reiss said that he was a "little upset" by Groening's actions and that "this taints everything at the last minute.[...]
 This episode doesn't say 'Watch The Critic' all over it."
 Jean added "What bothers me about all of this is that now people may get the impression that this Simpsons episode is less than good.
 It stands on its own even if The Critic never existed."
 On Fox, The Critic was again short-lived, broadcasting ten episodes before its cancellation.
 A total of 23 episodes were produced, and it returned briefly in 2000 with a series of ten internet broadcast webisodes.
 The series has since developed a cult following thanks to reruns on Comedy Central and its complete series release on DVD.

 In 1994, Reiss and Jean signed a three-year deal with The Walt Disney Company to produce other TV shows for ABC.
 The duo created and executive produced Teen Angel, which was canceled in its first season in 1997.
 Reiss said "It was so compromised and overworked.
 I had 11 executives full-time telling me how to do my job."
 This was the only project created under their contract which was broadcast.

 The pair periodically returned to work on The Simpsons.
 In addition to "A Star Is Burns", they produced 'Round Springfield" for season six; both episodes were written with the aid of their fellow writers from The Critic.
 While under contract at Disney they produced two episodes of season eight: "The Springfield Files" and "Simpsoncalifragilisticexpiala(Annoyed Grunt)cious", and two of season nine: "Lisa's Sax" and "Simpson Tide".
 When Jean returned to The Simpsons permanently as showrunner from season thirteen, Reiss returned part-time as a consultant and producer, flying to Los Angeles one day a week to attend story meetings and contribute to the writing process.
 He also co-wrote the screenplay for The Simpsons Movie in 2007.